Basic Information for Foreigners

 - Based on the completed statement, you will receive further instructions.
 In case you opt to define yourself as a resident, we will need further documents, which can be obtain from Financial Office of the Republic of Slovenia (FURS).

 How do you fill-out a non-resident statement that you receive when you enroll in an e-Student Service?

 - Address: you need to state your permanent address abroad.

 - Academic year: enter the current academic year.

 - Indicate whether you are a resident (in this case you must bring us a decision on residence of the Republic of Slovenia) or a non-resident (you state the country that you're a resident of).

 Uniform citizen identification number (EMŠO) is a personal identification number, which starts with your birth date.
-EMŠO is indicated on the identity card, passport and other public documents.
+EMŠO is indicated on the residence permit of the Republic of Slovenia.